JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2023-01-18-finel_wiki_parentorgs_en.md

 This is an Entity Resolution model, aimed to normalize a previously extracted ORG entity, using its reference name in WIkidata.
 This is useful to then use `finel_wiki_parentorgs` Chunk Mapping model and get information of the subsidiaries, countries, stock exchange, etc.

-It also retrieves the TICKER in metadata.
+It also retrieves the TICKER, which can be retrieved from `aux_label` column in metadata.

 ## Predicted Entities